chrisant996/clink/docs/clink.md

 `cmd.ctrld_exits`            | True    | <kbd>Ctrl</kbd>+<kbd>D</kbd> exits the process when it is pressed on an empty line.
 `cmd.get_errorlevel`         | True    | When this is enabled, Clink runs a hidden `echo %errorlevel%` command before each interactive input prompt to retrieve the last exit code for use by Lua scripts.
 If you experience problems, try turning this off.
 This is on by default.
 `color.arg`                  |         | The color for arguments in the input line when `clink.colorize_input` is enabled.
+`color.arginfo`              | `yellow` | Argument info color.
+Some argmatchers may show that some flags or arguments accept additional arguments, when listing possible completions.
+This color is used for those additional arguments.
+(E.g. the "dir" in a "-x dir" listed completion.)
 `color.argmatcher`           |         | The color for the command name in the input line when `clink.colorize_input` is enabled, if the command name has an argmatcher available.
 <a name="color_cmd"></a>`color.cmd` | `bold` | Used when displaying shell (CMD.EXE) command completions, and in the input line when `clink.colorize_input` is enabled.
 `color.cmdredir`             | `bold`  | The color for redirection symbols (`<`, `>`, `>&`) in the input line when `clink.colorize_input` is enabled.